rl-institut/open_plan/docs/index.rst

    :align: right

-open_plan is a Python-based, open-source energy-system modeling tool targeted at simulating energy cells or mini-grids.
+open_plan is a Python-based, open-source energy-system modeling tool targeted at simulating energy cells e.g. energy systems for industry parks and districts, or mini-grids.

-It uses the framework `oemof <https://oemof.org/>`_ to describe and solve the energy system and will provide a user-friendly web-based interface to intereact with the python.
-Enabling users **without python or programming knowledge** to use the tool and simulate energy systems.
+It uses the `oemof <https://oemof.org/>`_ framework to describe and optimize the energy system and will provide a user-friendly web-based interface to intereact with python.
+This will enable users **without python or programming knowledge** to use the tool and simulate energy systems.

 .. toctree::